Spring has sprung! For those with kids, it’s the perfect opportunity to unplug and spend some time outdoors.

 28. It’ll give your kids’ “gaming thumbs” a rest.

 29. Because not checking our phones and social media channels every hour, or every few minutes, is really refreshing.

 30. Kids grow up fast.
-Do we want to look back after they’re out of the house and regret how much time the family spent doing their own seperate things online on their own devices?
+Do we want to look back after they’re out of the house and regret how much time the family spent doing their own separate things online on their own devices?

 31. Because your kids have lots of questions, and you’d rather have them asking you than Google.

-Digital Detox: 7 Days to Reconnect with Your Kids
+Digital Detox: 7 Days to Reconnect With Your Kids

-Okay, so there you have it, 32 reasons you should take part in our brand-new Digital Detox challenge.
+Okay, so there you have it: 32 reasons you should take part in our brand-new Digital Detox challenge.
 I’m sure you could add your own reasons to the list, so feel free to share them in the comment section below.

 When you sign up for Digital Detox: 7 Days to Reconnect with Your Kids, you’ll receive an email from us every morning (I know, it’s somewhat ironic to be emailed a digital detox challenge) that contains a tip or fact for smart and healthy technology use, a technology-free activity, and a conversation starter.

 Again, Digital Detox is not a complete no-tech fast.
 It’s a week to strategically disconnect from your devices and develop some digital discipline.

 And detoxes are usually easier and more fun when done in community, so consider inviting another family to participate with you.

 Rediscover the joy of family time and start your family’s Digital Detox today.Start Your Family’s Digital Detox Today

 ¹ Kaiser Family Foundation 2010 study: Generation M2: Media in the Lives of 8- to 18-Year-Olds